digi-Borg/M19-Crypto_Wallet/README.md

 ---
 ## Technologies

 The software operates on python 3.9 with the installation package imports embedded with Anaconda3 installation.
-The application was developed in VSCode 1.69.2, using the python 3.10 language and Streamlit v1.10.0.
+The application was developed in Jupyter Lab 3.4.4 notebook, using Granache and Streamlit v1.10.0.
 Below are installation sites and libraries for imported tools to run the program.
-The application for GUI uses Streamlit to create and run the blockchain ledger and validate it.
+The application for GUI uses Streamlit to create and run the blockchain transactions, ledgers and validations.

 ---